miguelgondu/vegas-lattice/docs/source/intro.rst

     pip install vegas-lattice   # this might require sudo

-After that the `vegas-lattice` command should be available to your command prompt.
+After that, the `vegas-lattice` command should be available to your command prompt.

 Feel free to use the descriptor files provided in the **docs** directory to do some tests, and also to run